Also available at Barnes & Noble and Indigo River Publishing

 Rhett Morgan is a writer and translator based in Paris.

-Gene P. Abel has a Bachelor’s of Science in Finance from Penn State University and a Master’s degree in Business Administration from Lehigh University.
-He has 30 years as a highly successful business executive in both private and public sectors overlaid with his 30 years service as a commissioned officer in the United States Army and Army Reserve.
+Gene P. Abel has a Bachelor of Science in Finance from Penn State University and a Master’s degree in Business Administration from Lehigh University.
+He has 30 years as a highly successful business executive in both private and public sectors overlaid with his 30 years’ service as a commissioned officer in the United States Army and Army Reserve.
 Mr. Abel graduated as a Distinguished Military Graduate from Penn State and spent 5 years on active duty as a Regular Army Officer and 25 years as an Army Reserve Officer.
-He completed the Army War College in 1985 and was awarded the Meritorious Service Medal on two occasions. he has had such diverse assignments as nuclear weapons officer to finance officer.
-He was nominated for General Officer and retired as a Colonel.
+He completed the Army War College in 1985 and was awarded the Meritorious Service Medal on two occasions.
+He has had such diverse assignments from a nuclear weapons officer to a finance officer.
+He was nominated for General Officer and retired in 1993 as a Colonel.
 Mr. Abel’s last position was the Chief Operating Officer of the third-largest school system in Pennsylvania.
-After retirement, he began writing several political books the latest is Broken Promises and Lies of the Republicans and has just completed an exciting novel, Going Back about two friends who discover they can return to 1919 to prevent changing history.
+After retirement, he began writing several political books including Broken Promises and Lies of the Republicans.
+He has just completed several exciting novels including, GOING BACK which takes the reader to 1919 to prevent changing history.
 THE INN OF DESTINY chronicles the efforts of Jackie French to spice up her marriage and the unexpected results from the dreams she and her husband Jerry have on their romantic getaway.
 His latest non-fiction book, WHAT, IF ANYTHING, IS OUT THERE takes an honest look at Extraterrestrials and if they have been visiting us.
 In October the sequel to his Best Selling novel, GOING BACK entitled, KIDNAPPERS FROM THE FUTURE will continue the adventures into Time Travel.